ClearPeaks/knime-audit/README.md

 # knime-audit

 This repository contains a Python application to monitor job executions in a KNIME Server using its REST API.
-For each job executed is created a backup folder containing job information, workflow summary and a knwf file that can be imported in the KNIME Server to recreate the workflow that has been executed.
+For each job executed, the application creates a backup folder containing job information, workflow summary and a knwf file that can be imported in the KNIME Server to recreate the workflow that has been executed.
-The main idea is to monitor who is executing every job, even if the user deletes the job or the workflow in the server.
+The main idea is to monitor who is executing each job, even if the user deletes the job or the workflow in the server.
-In addition to creating the backup folder, a XML containing the job information is sent to an ActiveMQ queue.
+In addition to creating the backup folder, a XML containing the job information is sent to an ActiveMQ queue for auditing purposes.

 # Overview

 The code can be summarized in the following steps:

-1. Create a thread that is going to tail the Knime Server tomcat logs.
+1. Create a thread that is going to tail the KNIME Server tomcat logs.
 2. The thread is going to extract the job_id from the logs and send it to a [thread-safe FIFO queue](https://docs.python.org/es/3/library/queue.html).
 3. The main thread is going to retrieve the job_id and perform the following steps.
 4. Use the `GET https://<serverurl>:<port>/knime/rest/v4/jobs/{job_id}` to retrieve job information.